Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Introduction

 \subsection{Challenges \& Our Techniques}

-We use SA under multiplicative noise as an example to present the challenges and our techniques.
+We use SA with multiplicative noise as an example to illustrate the challenges and our techniques.
 The analysis of SA with additive noise follows a similar approach.

-The main challenge of obtaining super-polynomial high probability bounds is due to the combination of \textit{unbounded iterates} and \textit{multiplicative noise}.
-While having unbounded iterates and multiplicative noise are not too problematic in isolation, the combination of both creates a setting where the variance of the noise is unbounded.
-In this case, since we allow the multiplicative noise to be large enough so that the ``noisy'' operator can be expansive with positive probability, the error can grow extremely fast with a significant probability.
+The main challenge of obtaining high-probability bounds with tails decaying faster than polynomials is due to the combination of \textit{unbounded iterates} and \textit{multiplicative noise}.
+While these two components are not too problematic in isolation, the combination of both creates a vicious circle where the variance of the noise can be unbounded.
+In this case, while the expected operator $\bar{F}(x_k)$ is contracting, since the ``noisy'' operator $F(x_k,Y_k)$ can be expansive with a positive probability, the error can grow extremely fast with a significant probability.
 This creates a challenge that no approach in the literature can deal with in general.

-To overcome this challenge, we develop a novel bootstrapping argument.
-The high level ideas are presented in the following.
+To overcome this challenge, we develop a bootstrapping argument, which is in spirit to the mathematical induction proof technique.
+Specifically, we first show that the iterates of the SA algorithm, while not uniformly bounded, admit a time-varying a.s. bound, which could be polynomially increasing.
+This is similar to the base case in an induction argument.
+To proceed with the induction step, suppose that a \textit{non-decreasing} bound holds with some probability (which is the induction hypothesis).
+Then, we show that a tighter bound must hold with a slightly larger probability.
+This serves as a blueprint for the iterative refinement of the bounds.
+Finally, we start with the worst-case a.s. bound and repeatedly use the induction blueprint (for finitely many times) to finish the proof.
+Next, we elaborate on the $3$-step proof idea in more detail.

-\paragraph{Initialization: Time-Varying Worst-Case Bounds.} While the iterates of SA with multiplicative noise are not uniformly bounded by a constant, we show that they do admit a time-varying a.s. bound.
-The behavior of such time-varying bound depends on the contraction effect in the expected operator and the expansive effect in the multiplicative noise.
+\textit{Step $1$: Time-Varying Worst-Case Bounds.} Although the iterates of SA with multiplicative noise are not uniformly bounded by a constant, we show that they do admit a time-varying bound.
+The behavior of such a time-varying bound depends on the contraction effect in the expected operator and the expansive effect in the multiplicative noise.
 In general, the bound can be polynomially \textit{increasing} with time.
+This time-varying worst-case bound serves as the base case in our bootstrapping argument.

-\paragraph{Bootstrapping: An Iterative Framework to Improve the Bound.} The key in the bootstrapping argument is to start with a non-decreasing sequence $\{T_k(\delta)\}_{k\geq 0}$ such that
+\textit{Step $2$: An Iterative Framework to Improve the Bound.} The key to our bootstrapping argument is to establish the following proposition for induction.